RosencrantzArt/annaquiz/README.md

 I also recognized the significance of commenting and documenting my code early in the development process.
 This oversight made debugging and maintenance more difficult than expected.
 Going forward, I'll integrate commenting as a standard part of my coding routine to improve code readability and maintainability.

 JavaScript posed particular challenges in understanding logic, despite using a mix of LMS resources and YouTube tutorials in my native language.
-This highlighted the need for a deeper understanding of JavaScript fundamentals and the importance of dedicating time to study and practice.
+This highlighted the need for a deeper understanding of JavaScript fundamentals and that I need more time for practice.

-Lastly, the project underscored the value of proactive self-learning and resource utilization.
-While external resources were helpful, I learned the importance of independently exploring topics and tailoring my learning path to meet my specific needs.

 Overall, this project has been a catalyst for improving my project management skills, coding practices, and JavaScript proficiency, equipping me better for future projects.